DakotaGit/velserver-addon/README.md

 # Velserver tcp/ip server

-This is a add-on which runs https://github.com/velbus/python-velbustcp so Home Assistant can act as a TCP/IP server for velbus USB modules
+This is a add-on which runs https://github.com/velbus/python-velbustcp so Home Assistant can act as a TCP/IP server for velbus USB configuration modules.

 ## Installation